mominabbass/ood_synthetic/README.md

 ## Setup
 ### Download data:
-First download this folder in your local machine.
+First download the current `OOD_synthetic` folder in your local machine.
 Then download the model checkpoints and other files byfollowing the following steps:
 1) Go to Google Drive link: [https://drive.google.com/drive/folders/1TkIVos7gLdTOaRbMhpMsEVENWq5AZ_Bb?usp=sharing](https://drive.google.com/drive/folders/1TkIVos7gLdTOaRbMhpMsEVENWq5AZ_Bb?usp=sharing).
 2) Download the `saved_checkpoints` folder and place it in the current `OOD_synthetic` directory.
 This folder contains the necessary checkpoints for running the main experiments.
 3) Download the `saved_data_selec-class` folder and place it in the `OOD_synthetic` directory.
 This folder contains the data needed for selective classification experiments.